 - The Music Audition Form requires music applicants to provide information about their background and music experience, including a list of audition repertoire, music resume information, and a photo.
 You may also provide an email address for a music teacher to submit a recommendation on your behalf.

-- Once you have submitted your recorded audition materials, you will receive access to schedule your required live interview.
+- Once you have submitted your audition materials, you will receive access to schedule your required in-person audition or virtual interview via Acceptd.
 During the interview, faculty will conduct sight-singing/sightreading exercises, test aural skills, and/or ask for specific scales to be performed.
 There will also be opportunity for conversation, Q&A and discussion about your goals and interests with the faculty during your interview.

 - Dates can be found within the Acceptd portal once granted access as well as on the VPA Virtual Visit web page.

-- In addition to completing an audition, you must submit a Syracuse University application (see link above).
+- In addition to the audition form and completing an audition, you must submit the Syracuse University Graduate Application (see link above).
 The application deadline is February 1.

-Submit a 20 to 30 minute recording online through Accept’d, including at least 10 minutes of conducting in performance and 10 minutes rehearsing.
+Submit a 20 to 30 minute recording online through Acceptd, including at least 10 minutes of conducting in performance and 10 minutes rehearsing.
 The camera should be facing the conductor.
-Conductors who pass the video audition will be invited to campus to audition with one of the Setnor School of Music’s choral ensembles.
 Contact: Dr. John Warren, director of choral studies, .

 Submit a 20- to 30-minute recording online through Acceptd, including at least 10 minutes of conducting in performance and 10 minutes rehearsing.
 The camera should be facing the conductor.
-Conductors who pass the video audition will be invited to campus to audition with one of the Setnor School of Music ensembles.
+Applicants will not need to select an audition date.
+Candidates will be contacted to schedule an on-campus interview/audition if they pass the video screening audition.
 Contact: Dr. James Tapia, director of orchestral studies, .

 Submit a 20- to 30-minute recording online through Accept’d, including at least 10 minutes of conducting in performance and 10 minutes rehearsing.
 The camera should be facing the conductor.
-Conductors who pass the video audition will be invited to campus to audition with one of the Setnor School of Music ensembles.
+Applicants will not need to select an audition date.
+Candidates will be contacted to schedule an on-campus interview/audition if they pass the video screening audition.
 Contact: Dr. Bradley Ethington, winds and percussion area coordinator and director of bands, .

 Admission is through Syracuse University’s School of Education.
 Students must apply to and meet the admissions requirements of the School of Education as well as the Setnor School of Music.
 Competitive scores on one of the following admissions entrance exams is required: Graduate Record Examination (GRE); Miller Analogy Test (MAT); or other acceptable, nationally normed admissions examination; or a passing score on the Praxis: Core Academic Skills for Educators, edTPA, or ATS-W exam.